jaccomoc/jactl/docs/docs/integration-guide/example-application.md

 ---
 title: Example Application
+description: "A complete example application demonstrating how to embed and run Jactl scripts in a Java application."
 ---

 In the `Jactl-vertx` project, an example application is provided that listens for JSON based web requests and